Content being moved into policy or guidelines

 This page is: current

-Does the bargaining policy require cuts to employment conditions?
+Does the Workplace Bargaining Policy 2018 (the policy) require cuts to employment conditions?

-Employment conditions include things annual leave, personal/carer's leave, allowances, overtime, penalty rates, parental leave, redundancy payments etc.
+Employment conditions include things like annual leave, personal/carer’s leave, allowances, overtime, penalty rates, parental leave and redundancy payments.

-The bargaining policy does not require cuts to these existing employment conditions.
+The policy does not require cuts to these existing employment conditions.
+In fact, the policy allows for some conditions to be traded-off in exchange for other conditions of similar value.

-Enterprise agreements continue to set out employment conditions and these remain enforceable.
+Enterprise agreements and other workplace arrangements such as determinations and common law contracts, continue to set out employment conditions and these remain enforceable.

 Some people have confused administrative clauses that represent HR policy and procedures, or special arrangements for unions, with actual employment conditions.
 These types of clauses are not employment conditions.